ARTICLE 1: NAME

 1. The Chair shall act as Chair of the meetings of the Chapter Executive and of the General Meetings and Special General Meetings of the Society Chapter.
 The Chair has a deciding voice only when voting has resulted in a tie.

-2. The Vice Chair shall be vested with the powers, and perform all the responsibilities of the Chair in the absence, disability, or refusal to act by the Chair, together with such other powers and responsibilities, if any, as may from time to time be assigned to him, by the Executive.
+2. The Vice Chair shall be vested with the powers, and perform all the responsibilities of the Chair in the absence, disability, or refusal to act by the Chair, together with such other powers and responsibilities, if any, as may from time to time be assigned to them, by the Executive.

-3. The Secretary shall issue or cause to be issued, notices for all meetings of the Chapter Executive and the Society, have charge of the minutes and records of the Society, record and maintain the minutes of the Chapter Executive and other meetings of the Society; sign with the Chair or other signing officers of the Society such instruments requiring his signature, and perform such other duties as the terms of his engagement, or this By-Law calls for, or the Chapter Executive may, from time to time, properly require of him.
+3. The Secretary shall issue or cause to be issued, notices for all meetings of the Chapter Executive and the Society, have charge of the minutes and records of the Society, record and maintain the minutes of the Chapter Executive and other meetings of the Society; sign with the Chair or other signing officers of the Society such instruments requiring his signature, and perform such other duties as the terms of their engagement, or this By-Law calls for, or the Chapter Executive may, from time to time, properly require of them.

 4. The Treasurer shall have the care and custody of all funds and securities of the Society, and shall deposit them in the name of the Society in such bank or banks, or with such depository or depositories, as the Chapter Executive may direct.
 He shall, at all reasonable times, exhibit his books and accounts to any member of the executive upon written request at the office of the Society or the place of business of the Treasurer during business hours.
 He shall be responsible for the preparation and show from whom all income has been received, and to whom and for what reason all disbursements have been made.